sazonovanton/HeyHeyBot/README.md

 # HeyHeyBot 🎵
-HeyHeyBot is a simple Discord bot that enhances your voice chat experience.
+HeyHeyBot is a simple Discord bot with soundboard functionality that enhances your voice chat experience.
 Whenever a user joins a voice chat, the bot plays a customizable greeting audio for that user, announcing their arrival to others in the channel.
-It can also play other audio files on command.

 ## Features 🌟
 - **Personalized Greetings**: Assign a unique audio file for each user.
 When they join the voice chat, their greeting is played.
 - **Soundboard Functionality**: By sending `!playsound` to a chat on Discord server, you can request buttons with the names of available sounds.
 Clicking a button will play the corresponding sound in the voice chat.
 - **Automatic Audio Playback**: The bot joins the voice channel to play audio, ensuring a seamless experience for users.
+- **Webserver for Audio Uploads**: Application includes a webserver that allows users to upload their audio files with ease if enabled.

 ## Setup & Configuration 🛠️
 ### Prerequisites